Thai sex worker trial: Jury sent to begin deliberations

-Nualpan Coxon, 67, and Pornthip Phonkoed, 63, both of Auckland, have been on trial in the Hamilton District Court this week fighting six representative charges of obtaining by deception and one of blackmail, which relates to allegedly using a half naked photo of one of the men to hand over money after he initially refused.
+Nualpan Coxon, 67, and Pornthip Phonkoed, 63, both of Auckland, have been on trial in the Hamilton District Court this week fighting six representative charges of obtaining by deception and one of blackmail, which relates to allegedly using a half-naked photo of one of the men to hand over money after he initially refused.

 The offence period is between August 2015 and February 2018.